Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: Conclusion

 \section{Conclusion}

-In this paper, we presented \Name, an automated compiler that generates efficient warp-specialized kernels for modern GPUs through the introduction of the asynchronous reference.
-Our evaluation demonstrates that \Name attains performance comparable to highly optimized handwritten libraries across a range of benchmarks, while significantly reducing programming effort.
+In this paper, we introduced \Name, an automated compiler that generates efficient warp-specialized kernels for modern GPUs using asynchronous references.
+Our evaluation shows that \Name delivers performance on par with highly optimized handwritten libraries while greatly reducing programming effort.
 We believe this work offers a step toward principled compiler support for asynchronous GPU programming and can inspire future research on automatically generating high-performance kernels for next-generation architectures.